TakinB/Chef-GPT/README.md

-# What should I cook tonight?
+# What can I cook?

 You have a few ingridients, you want to cook, and you don't want to make a shopping trip.
 Ask chat GPT to create a recipe based on the ingridients you have at home.